Uninett/Argus-frontend/MANUAL.md

 Add, edit or delete timeslots in _Timeslots_.

 <img src="public/screenshots/manual/Screenshot 2022-09-08 at 14.02.43.png"/>
 <img src="public/screenshots/manual/Screenshot 2022-09-08 at 14.03.02.png"/>

 ### What is timeslot in Argus
 Timeslot is a collection of one or more recurrences with a meaningful name.
-Saved timeslots are used when customizing alarm notifications.
-Each timeslot represents a window or several windows of time for when it is OK to receive alarm notifications.
+Saved timeslots are used when [customizing alarm notifications](#customize-alarm-notifications-in-argus).
+Each timeslot represents a window (or several windows) of time for when it is OK to receive alarm notifications.

 ### What is recurrence in Argus
 Recurrence is a building block of each timeslot.
 Each recurrence represents a time range on selected weekdays for when it is OK to receive alarm notifications.
 Time range can either be:
-* a whole weekday,
+* a whole day,
 * or a window of time

-Each recurrence has only one time range, and it applies to all days that are selected in given recurrence.
+Each recurrence has only one time range, and it applies to all days that are selected in a given recurrence.

-For example, in this timeslot alarm notifications are allowed from 4 p.m a.m to 8 a.m on business days, and all hours on weekends:
+For example, in this timeslot with 3 recurrences, alarm notifications are allowed from 4 p.m. to 8 a.m. on business days, and all hours on weekends:

 <img src="public/screenshots/manual/Screenshot 2022-09-08 at 11.57.49.png"/>

 ### Access your timeslots
-1. Press `TIMESLOTS` in header
+1. Press `TIMESLOTS` in the header.

    <img src="public/screenshots/manual/Screenshot 2022-09-08 at 13.53.49 3.png"/>

 ### Add new recurrence
 Each timeslot has at least one recurrence by default.
 Add more recurrences if your timeslot needs more than one.
 1. [Go to your timeslots](#access-your-timeslots).